Dental Office Names: How to Name Your Dental Practice

 The Painless Dentist

-You can see how these names play to prospective patients’ emotions and influence the way they think about a dental practice before they ever walk into the office.
+You can see how these names affect prospective patients’ emotions and influence how they think about your dental practice before they ever walk into the office.

 7. Capture Patients' Attention

-One trendy approach is to come up with a name that is practically an advertising jingle by itself.
+One trendy approach is to create a name that is an advertising jingle by itself.
 This approach can be effective if you can find something original and catchy.

 Remember, your patients want to identify with your brand.
 When they receive a compliment on the whiteness of their teeth, you want them to share and refer their friends to you.